KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       An effect that can be applied to a :term:`clip`, :term:`track` or on :term:`master` to overlay the video with specific information.
 Available keyword are: timecode, frame, filedate, localfiledate, source frame rate, source codec, source bit rate, source width, source height, source comment

    Effect
-      Also referred to a :term:`filter`, an effect is used to change the appearance, size or position of a :term:`clip`.
+      Also referred to as a :term:`filter`, an effect is used to change the appearance, size or position of a :term:`clip`.
 Most effects have :term:`keyframe` capabilities.
 More than one effect can be used on the same clip (stacking).
 In that case effects are processed top down, so sequence is important.
 See :ref:`effects-effect_stack`.

    Edit Mode
       A special function of the :term:`project monitor`.
 Needed in order to be able to use the mouse to manipulate certain aspects (e.g. size, position) of some effects (e.g. Transform, Rotoscope).
 Can be switched on and off using the |edit-mode| icon in the project monitor's toolbar.

    Exporting
       See :term:`Rendering`

+   Field Order
+      Also called *Field Dominance*.
+Determines in a video stream which field of an interlaced video stream comes first.
+See this article about |field_order|.

    Filter
       Kdenlive uses filters from |avfilter| and |frei0r| to modify frames.
 See :term:`effect`.